JaxPlays-Inc/jaxplays.org/content/reviews/2025-06-15-The-Baltimore-Waltz.md

   credit:
     name: Kamajhia
     url: https://www.kamajhia.com/
 authors:
 - Ray Hollister
 show_reading_time: true
 production: 2025 The Baltimore Waltz
 theatre: The 5 and Dime
-cast:
+featuring:
   - Kristen Walsh
   - A.J.
 Heekin
   - Sam Cobean
   - Kate McManus
 description: "*The Baltimore Waltz* at The 5 & Dime blends riotous farce and heartbreak, delivering a powerful meditation on love, loss and the urge to laugh through grief."
 ---

-[[theatre:The 5 & Dime]]'s, [[production:2025 The Baltimore Waltz]] opens with [[person:Kristen Walsh]] as Anna, an elementary school teacher blindsided by a devastating diagnosis that she is terminally ill.
+[[theatre:The 5 and Dime|The 5 & Dime]]'s, [[production:2025 The Baltimore Waltz]] opens with [[person:Kristen Walsh]] as Anna, an elementary school teacher blindsided by a devastating diagnosis that she is terminally ill.
 Instead of resignation, Anna decides she will seize every pleasure Europe has to offer.
 Her plan is to embrace life in the most hedonistic way possible, abandoning her old rules and letting desire set the itinerary.
 What unfolds is not a straightforward journey but a wild, hallucinatory romp: whimsical, raunchy and bursting with the kind of logic found only in dreams.<!--more-->

 Carl, her devoted brother, played by [[person:AJ Heekin|A.J.
 Heekin]], takes on the role of both co-conspirator and caretaker.
 While Anna pursues a spree of wild encounters and forbidden indulgences, Carl orchestrates their journey with a quieter, more desperate urgency.
 He’s on a mission of his own, tracking down specialists, gathering medical information and clinging to the hope that somewhere, someone might have a cure.